dascil/Amagi/README.md

 - More work on SFW mode
     - Add filter for suggested tags in SFW mode
-    - Option to hide echoes of user response

 - For 1.0.0 release
     - Combine danbooru and yandere commmand together